End of Program/Employment Options

 Early Departure (Resignation or Termination)

-If, for any reason (e.g., resignation or termination), an E-3 employee will leave Emory University early (before their E-3 approval end date), the E-3 employee and the department must inform ISSS before the E-3's last day at Emory.
+If, for any reason (e.g., resignation or termination), an E-3 employee will leave Emory University early (before their E-3 approval end date), the E-3 employee and the department must inform ISSS before the E-3 employee's last day at Emory University.

-Once the department is aware of an E-3's departure, the department administrator must log into ISSS Link and initiate the H-1B/E-3 Status or Employment Ending Early form found under H-1B/E-3 Employee Management.
+When the department is aware of an E-3 employee's departure, the department administrator must log into ISSS Link and initiate the H-1B/E-3 Status or Employment Ending Early form (found under H-1B/E-3 Employee Management).
 Once completed, ISSS will do the following:

-- notify USCIS and the US Department of Labor.
+- Notify USCIS and US Department of Labor.

-If an E-3 employee is considering leaving Emory early, ISSS recommends that the employee discuss their options with their ISSS advisor in advance.
-The ISSS advisor can provide the E-3 employee with advice on what is required for the employee to maintain legal E-3 status.
-E-3s do not receive an automatic a grace period at the end of their authorized stay, so it is advisable that they leave the US right away unless they have already done one of the following:
+If an E-3 employee is considering leaving Emory early, ISSS recommends that the E-3 employee discuss their options with their ISSS advisor in advance.
+The ISSS advisor can provide the E-3 employee with advice on maintaining legal E-3 status.
+E-3 employees do not receive an automatic a grace period at the end of their authorized stay, so it is advisable that they leave the US right away unless they have already done one of the following:

-- have filed a petition to change status inside the US to another status prior to the end date of their employment.
+- Have filed a petition to change status within the US